 However, there is so, so much more to do within Petra than just seeing The Treasury.
 I’ve written a full and detailed guide to visiting Petra here, as well as blog post on all of the must-see sites in Petra here.

 Where to stay in Wadi Musa

 We stayed at the gorgeous Mövenpick Resort in Wadi Musa and you can read my full review on our stay in Petra at the Mövenpick here.
-I would highly recommend a stay here as it is located directly opposite the entrance gate to Petra and offers some lovely facilities.
+I would highly recommend staying at the Mövenpick Resort as it is located directly opposite the entrance gate to Petra and offers some lovely facilities.

 Petra is likely to be the highlight of your Jordan trip, and is one of the most popular attractions in Jordan.
 We spent 3 days in Petra and would recommend a similar length of time, if you can spare it.
 The whole area covers more than 50 sq km, which in the heat of the desert can be quite exhausting to explore.

 Some visitors spend just one day in Petra, and whilst it is do-able in this length of time, it makes for quite a rushed experience.
 Whether you’re in Petra for one day, or longer, I’d definitely recommend starting your days early before the heat really kicks in.

 More than one day in Petra really allows for ample exploring time, as well as some time to relax too.
 This will also help you avoid the crowds that descent on Petra throughout the day, if you’ve longer to explore.

 Petra by Night

 During our three days in Petra, we did the ‘Petra by Night experience’.
 We chose to go (despite mixed reviews online), mostly because I was curious.
 I had also seen some amazing photography on Instagram and wanted to see it for myself.